-Ann Sheridan Can Curse Like a Sailor on a Stormy Night, Shows Warner Bros.
-She’s More Than “The Oomph Girl,” And Looks Stunning in the Gorgeous Gowns of Billy Travilla.
+Ann Sheridan Curses Like a Sailor, Proves She’s More Than “The Oomph Girl,” And Discovers Billy Travilla.
+It's 1947's Nora Prentiss.

-Nora Prentiss (1947) is without a doubt one of Ann Sheridan’s most fascinating and fashionable films.
-This 1947 film noir, with all its twists and turns, keeps you guessing the whole time, and continues to gain respect as a “women’s noir” that stays true to the quintessential elements of film noir: if you’re looking for a romance with a happy ending, you won’t find it in Nora Prentiss!
+Nora Prentiss (1947) is arguably Ann Sheridan’s most fascinating and fashionable film.
+This 1947 film noir continues to gain respect as a “women’s noir” that stays true to the quintessential elements of film noir: if you’re looking for a romance with a happy ending, you won’t find it in Nora Prentiss.

-Don’t miss Nora Prentiss when it plays on TCM this upcoming Tuesday!
-Check the TCM schedule here for showtimes.
-You can also purchase Nora Prentiss here on Amazon [aff. link].
+You can purchase Nora Prentiss here on Amazon [aff. link].

 Dr. Richard Talbot (Kent Smith) is a respected San Francisco doctor.
 Two kids, beautiful wife (Rosemary DeCamp), Talbot’s life seems just about perfect.